OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

    the names of all other Steps in the same Job Template.
 See: [&lt;StepName&gt;](#31-stepname).
 2. *description* — A description to apply to the step.
 It has no functional purpose, but may appear in UI elements.
    See: [&lt;Description&gt;](#72-description).
+3. *let* — An ordered list of expression bindings evaluated once per step.
+Bound names are available in *stepEnvironments*, *hostRequirements*, *parameterSpace*, and *script* fields.
+See: [&lt;LetBindings&gt;](#36-letbindings).
-3. *dependencies* — A list of the dependencies of this Step.
+4. *dependencies* — A list of the dependencies of this Step.
 These dependencies must be resolved before the Tasks of the Step may be scheduled.
 See: [&lt;StepDependency&gt;](#32-stepdependency)
     * Minimum number of elements: If provided, then this list must contain at least one element.
     * Maximum number of elements: There is no maximum defined, though implementations may choose to constrain the number of dependencies.
-4. *stepEnvironments* — An ordered list of the environments that are required to run Tasks in this Step.
+5. *stepEnvironments* — An ordered list of the environments that are required to run Tasks in this Step.
   These are entered in the order provided at the start of every Session for Tasks in the Step, and exited in the reverse order at the end of those Sessions.
   See: [&lt;Environment&gt;](#4-environment).